Care & Treatment

 Some side effects will often go away after a few days.
 To prevent constipation, laxatives and stool softeners should almost always be taken with opioids.

-For people who have been taking opioids for a while, stopping opioids abruptly can lead to withdrawal symptoms.
-As a result, if someone has been taking opioids for a while, the dose should be slowly reduced rather than stopping the drug all at once.
+For people who have been taking opioids for a while, stopping them abruptly can lead to withdrawal symptoms.
+To avoid this, the opioid dose should be slowly reduced rather than stopping the medication all at once.

 - Lidocaine: A topical agent (applied directly to the skin) available as a cream or patch